janaSunrise/janaSunrise/README.md

 ### 🤗 Let's know about me!

-Hey there! 👋 I'm Sunrit Jana.
-A 16 y/o developer, from India.
+Hey there! 👋 I'm Sunrit Jana, A 16 y/o developer, from India.
 Obsessed with Maths, Tech, Science and more.
 Currently learning and focusing on Python, Machine learning, Web development, C++ and Cyber security, and Computer science as a whole.
 I'm also learning Full-stack development, Rust language and lots of more stuff in the background.
 As always, I love to code, building something innovative and amazing, along with learning